 Locating Local Groups Online

-Wondering how to be sure your gift is benefiting an authorized wildlife rehabilitation centre or conservation group near you?
+Wondering how to be sure your local wildlife centre or conservation group is making best use of your gift?
 The Human Society of America offers this excellent state by state search tool.
-And the US Fish and Wildlife Service does, too.
+As does the US Fish and Wildlife Service .
 If you live in Canada you can search Good Works Canada’s directory of environmental groups, organizations, networks and associations.

-Make a habit of reviewing the Home and or About US pages of the websites of the U.S. based organizations you’re considering.
+Make a habit of reviewing the Home and or About US pages of the organizations you’re considering.
 Those that are authorized and licensed to perform the work they say they’re doing will clearly note that in a visible location.
 It’s also a good idea to run the credentials of any unfamiliar charities through Charity Navigator.
-Mind you, it’s worth knowing many worthwhile organizations are simply not set up to file the particular IRS forms this charity evaluator requires.
-Even so, Charity Navigator is a generally useful way to confirm transparency, accountability and results.
+Mind you, it’s worth noting many worthwhile organizations are simply not set up to file the particular IRS forms this charity evaluator requires.
+Even so, Charity Navigator is a generally useful way to confirm accountability and results.

 Search tools at the ready open, I was curious to see who might be helping wildlife in the state I grew up in.
 A quick search of: “Wildlife Rescue Organizations in New Jersey” and discovered this entirely new to me endeavor: Woodlands Wildlife Refuge.